codahale/veil/docs/design.md

 ### Indistinguishability Of Messages From Random Noise

 `veil.mres` ciphertexts are indistinguishable from random noise.
-All components of an `veil.mres` ciphertext are Cyclist ciphertexts; a successful distinguishing attack on them would imply that Keccak-_p_\[1600,10\] is distinguishable from a random permutation.
+All components of an `veil.mres` ciphertext are ChaCha8 ciphertexts; a successful distinguishing attack on them would imply that BLAKE3 is not collision-resistent or ChaCha8 is not PRF secure.

 ### Partial Decryption

-The division of the plaintext stream into blocks takes its inspiration from the CHAIN construction [[HRRV]](#hrrv15), but the use of Cyclist allows for a significant reduction in complexity.
-Instead of using the nonce and associated data to create a feed-forward ciphertext dependency, the Cyclist duplex ensures all encryption operations are cryptographically dependent on the ciphertext of all previous encryption operations.
+The division of the plaintext stream into blocks takes its inspiration from the CHAIN construction [[HRRV]](#hrrv15), but the use of Lockstitch allows for a significant reduction in complexity.
+Instead of using the nonce and associated data to create a feed-forward ciphertext dependency, the Lockstitch protocol ensures all encryption operations are cryptographically dependent on the ciphertext of all previous encryption operations.
 Likewise, because the `veil.mres` ciphertext is terminated with a Schnorr signature (see [`veil.schnorr`](#digital-signatures)), using a special operation for the final message block isn't required.

 The major limitation of such a system is the possibility of the partial decryption of invalid ciphertexts.
 If an attacker flips a bit on the fourth block of a ciphertext, `veil.mres` will